The Clarkson Seminar hones skills in critical thinking, writing, and communication, which will help you in all stages of your degree and career.

-The specific assignments in different UNIV 190 sections will vary, but all sections will follow the following guidelines:
+The specific readings and assignments in different UNIV 190 sections will vary, but all sections will follow the following guidelines:

 - In keeping with the requirements with a C2 course, written and verbal communication assignments will total approximately 20-40 double-spaced pages of writing or equivalent combination of written and oral work.
 (Oral communication assignments might include presentations, posters, podcasts, videos, etc.)